Quantum Corrections to $\eta/s$ from JT Gravity: Introduction

 To compute the quantum contributions to $\eta/s$, we will also need the quantum-corrected entropy density $s$ arising from the one-loop corrections of JT gravity \cite{Turiaci:2023wrh,Iliesiu:2020qvm,Mertens:2022irh}.
 As is well known, the entropy formally turns negative\footnote{This could be avoided by working with the quenched free energy and taking into account additional wormholes (see Section \ref{Section4} for a brief discussion).} when the quantum correction, namely the logarithmic contribution from the JT mode, dominates at ultra-low temperatures.
 In this regime, the near-extremal entropy formula becomes unreliable -- the entropy becoming negative signals the breakdown of the semiclassical description.
 Thus, one cannot take arbitrarily low temperatures when evaluating the quantum-corrected $\eta/s$.
 We will also compare our results for $\eta$ to the quantum corrected absorption cross section of a massless scalar \cite{Emparan:2025sao} (see also \cite{Biggs:2025nzs}) and find agreement in the two temperature regimes of interest\footnote{The cross sections for photon and graviton scattering were also computed in \cite{Emparan:2025qqf}.}.

 As we will see, the quantum corrections will generate a non-trivial temperature dependence for $\eta/s$, unlike the tree-level case for which $\eta/s=1/4\pi$.
 Moreover, we will find that $\eta/s$ reaches a \emph{minimum} which violates the KSS bound in the semi-classical regime (and not in the deep quantum regime), suggesting that even a small amount of quantum corrections might lead to a lower bound.
 We will show that the minimum can be traced to a \emph{maximum} in the quantum corrected entropy, while the viscosity itself is monotonic.
-We should also mention that recent studies \cite{PandoZayas:2025snm,Nian:2025oei} have investigated quantum corrections to hydrodynamic transport coefficients arising from the JT mode at low temperatures\footnote{The earlier work \cite{Jensen:2016pah} also attempted to rewrite a generic theory of gravity near the AdS$_2$ throat as a novel hydrodynamics coupled to the correlation functions of a conformal quantum mechanics.}.
-As we show explicitly in Section \ref{Section4}, our results for $\eta/s$ are in agreement with those of \cite{PandoZayas:2025snm}.
+We should also mention that recent studies \cite{PandoZayas:2025snm,Nian:2025oei,Gouteraux:2025exs,Kanargias:2025vul} have investigated quantum corrections to hydrodynamic transport coefficients arising from the JT mode at low temperatures\footnote{The earlier work \cite{Jensen:2016pah} also attempted to rewrite a generic theory of gravity near the AdS$_2$ throat as a novel hydrodynamics coupled to the correlation functions of a conformal quantum mechanics.}.
+As we show explicitly in Section \ref{Section4}, our results for $\eta/s$ are in agreement with those of \cite{PandoZayas:2025snm,Kanargias:2025vul}.
+The analysis of \cite{Gouteraux:2025exs} considered a different conformal dimension from the one studied here and in \cite{PandoZayas:2025snm,Kanargias:2025vul}, and therefore yields different results.

 The structure of the paper is as follows.
 Section \ref{Section2} reviews the standard holographic computation of $\eta/s$ in Einstein gravity coupled to matter, following closely the analysis of \cite{Benincasa:2006fu} for convenience.
 Section \ref{Section3} outlines the connection between the retarded Green's functions of the IR and UV regions.
 In Section \ref{Section4} we compute the effects of quantum corrections on the IR Green's function and use them to extract the quantum-corrected UV Green's function.
 We apply the latter to compute $\eta/s$ and study its temperature dependence in various regimes.
 Finally, Section \ref{Section5} compares the shear viscosity to the quantum-corrected cross section of \cite{Emparan:2025sao}, finding agreement.
 We conclude with open questions and subtleties of the computations.